tony-waters/tony-waters.github.io/_posts/2015-03-11-spring-security-users-roles-permissions.md

 }
 {% endhighlight %}

-`UserDetails` contains security-related information about the user, including what they are allowed to do (`GrantedAuthority`):
+`UserDetails` contains security-related information about the user, including what they are allowed to do (represented as a `GrantedAuthority`):

 {% highlight java linenos %}
 public interface UserDetails extends Serializable {